Deniel11/simple-register-login-backend/README.md

     "email": "alexander@email.com",
     "dateOfBirth": "11-11-2000",
     "admin": true,
+    "verified": true,
-    "valid": true
+    "enabled": true
   }
   ```

 -----
 - **GET** - *[YOUR DOMAIN]*/api/user/
-  - For use these, you need token from login.
+  - To use this, you need the token from login.

   **Request**: